arjunmehta/heartbeats/README.md

 npm run benchmark
 ```

-You'll see that the same task is performed
+Have a look at the `benchmark.js` file in the tests directory to see how the benchmark is done.

 ## API